erw004/cse15l-lab-reports/lab3.md

 ./government/Env_Prot_Agen/tech_adden.txt
 ./government/Env_Prot_Agen/tech_sectiong.txt
 ```
-Here, we find all the files that were last modified within the last 7 days in the directory `./government/Env_Prot_Agen/`.
+Here, we find all the files that were last modified within the last week in the directory `./government/Env_Prot_Agen/`.

-This is useful because we can find which files were updated within the last 7 days in a certain directory.
-We can also change the `-7` in the command to any other number of days or do `+7` to find files modified more than 7 days ago.
+This is useful because we can find which files were updated within the last X days in a certain directory.
+We can also change the `-7` to `+7` to find files modified more than a week ago.

 #### `find / -type f -empty`